landelare/landelare.github.io/_posts/2023-02-18-dxr-tutorial.md

 No framework, no additional downloads, just pure "how do I use this API?" reference material from `main()` to animation and some basic raytracing effects.

-Advanced C++ knowledge is assumed, along with some basic DX12.
-I'm also not covering what ray tracing is, how/why it works, or the necessary linear algebra.
-Although setting up and using DX12 will be part of the article in the name of being self-contained, it will help if you can already write a basic rasterized hello world DX12 cube, know the difference between a barrier and a fence, etc.

 You'll be able to read this article, copy-paste the code blocks in it from top to bottom, and end up with this 100% raytraced scene: